 Over the last century the position of the United States as a world leader depended on a strong economy, strong democracy, and exceptional military capability.
-As technological improvements increased the capability and capacity of the United States to maintain its position in the world, these improvements simultaneously created greater dependencies on critical infrastructure (CI).
+As technological improvements increased the capability and capacity of the United States to maintain its position in the world, these improvements simultaneously created greater dependencies on CI.

-According to Presidential Decision Directive (PDD) 63, CI is composed of physical and cyber assets essential to the minimum operation of the economy and the government.
-Homeland Security Presidential Directive (HSPD) 7 provided further details on what types of acts would compromise CI [9].
-President Obama's Executive Order (EO) 13636, in concert with Presidential Policy Directive (PPD) 21(which replaced HSPD 7), expounds on the work of earlier administrations by specifically defining 16 different critical infrastructure sectors and reiterates which government agencies support each sector.
-Water and wastewater treatment is identified in all four Executive directives and orders as a CI sector and the Environmental Protection Agency (EPA) is assigned as the government proponent for water sector protection in HSPD-7 and reiterated by PPD 21.
-[10]; [11]; [12]
+According to Presidential Decision Directive (PDD) 63, CI is composed of physical and cyber assets essential to the minimal operation of the economy and the government.
+Homeland Security Presidential Directive (HSPD) 7 provided further details on what types of acts would compromise CI^[9].
+President Obama's Executive Order 13636, in concert with Presidential Policy Directive (PPD) 21 (which replaced HSPD-7), expounds on the work of earlier administrations by specifically defining 16 different CI sectors and reiterates which government agencies support each sector.
+"Water and wastewater treatment" is identified in all four executive directives and orders as a CI sector, the Environmental Protection Agency (EPA) is assigned as the government proponent for water sector protection in HSPD-7, and this is reiterated in PPD-2^{[10], [11], [12].}

-Water and waste water treatment is essential for clean drinking water, preventing disease, and protecting the environment [13].
-Efforts at the beginning of the 20th Century were primarily aimed at ensuring purity of drinking water.
-In the late 1990s and early 21st century, the importance of protecting water sector resources from malicious actors was recognized as a security priority as awareness of vulnerabilities grew [14].
+Water and wastewater treatment is essential for ensuring clean drinking water, preventing disease, and protecting the environment^[13].
+Efforts at the beginning of the 20th century were primarily aimed at ensuring the purity of drinking water.
+In the late 1990s and early 21st century, protecting water sector resources from malicious actors was recognized as a security priority as awareness of vulnerabilities grew^[14].

-Particular concern about vulnerabilities in Industrial Control Systems (ICS)-the systems responsible for controlling CI operation (figure 1)-increased as experts identified the possibility of exploiting vulnerabilities remotely through Internet [1], [2].
-ICSs are composed of a number of different devices including: Supervisory Control and Data Acquisition (SCADA), Human Machine Interface (HMI) devices, Radio Terminal Units (RTU), Main Terminal Unit (MTU) and Programmable Logic Controllers (PLCs), each of which have vulnerabilities.
-Increased use of common routing protocols to communicate with these devices exacerbates the issue of ICS cybersecurity [3].
+Particular concern about vulnerabilities in ICSs - the systems responsible for controlling CI operation (figure 1) - increased as experts identified the possibility of exploiting vulnerabilities remotely through the internet^{[1],[2]}.
+ICSs are composed of multiple devices, including Supervisory Control and Data Acquisition (SCADA), Human Machine Interface (HMI) devices, Radio Terminal Units, Main Terminal Units, and Programmable Logic Controllers (PLCs), each of which have vulnerabilities.
+Increased use of common routing protocols to communicate with these devices exacerbates the issue of ICS cybersecurity^[3].

-Fig. 1 Components of a control system in water treatment and distribution facility (p.3) [31].
+Fig. 1 Components of a control system in a water treatment and distribution facility $(p,3)^{[3']}$.